rpranshu/Autopwn/README.md

 # Autopreter
-A simple bash based meterpreter automator!
+A simple bash based meterpreter automation!

 **With just a few clicks, create an android or windows meterpreter payload and start the handler to get backdoor access on victim devices!**